DataStax-Examples/quickstart-c/README.md

 make install
 popd
 ```
 For more help with getting dependencies and building the driver from source code on different operating systems, check out the documentation on [building the driver](https://docs.datastax.com/en/developer/cpp-driver/2.13/topics/building/).
+With the driver installed on Linux/MacOS, you also have the option of generating the quickstart executable with CMake, and the CMake configuration file provided.
+Follow these steps:
+* Clone quickstart-c repository
+* `cd quickstart-c`
+* `mkdir build`
+* `cd build`
+* `cmake ..`
+* `make`

 ## Create the keyspace and table
 The `users.cql` file provides the schema used for this project: